Deposit Replacement Membership and End of Tenancy Resolution

 F10 We are not regulated by the Financial Conduct Authority (FCA) or any government department.
 The relationship between us, tenants and landlords is purely contractual

-F11 Availability and application.
-The Ome deposit replacement membership applies to and, is available in, the UK and Channel Islands
+F11 The Ome deposit replacement membership applies to and, is available in, the UK, the Isle of Man and Channel Islands

 F12 We are not responsible for delays outside our control.
 We are not responsible for events beyond our control which prevent, delay or impede our ability to operate the resolution journey or these Terms and Conditions.
 If any such events occur, we will notify you as soon as possible and take steps to minimise the effect of the delay